I may receive a commission if you make a purchase through links in this post.

 Satan does his best to try to discourage us, doesn’t he?
 It was good for that little girl to experience hardship, because she learned a valuable lesson: life isn’t a fairy tale, and marriage isn’t always easy.

-However, hardship taught me what a huge blessing my marriage truly is.
+However, hardship taught me what a huge blessing my Christian marriage truly is.
 We were brought closer than ever before.
 I leaned on God and I leaned on the man He provided for me.
 We now look back on that time as a time of massive growth, and of God’s faithfulness.
 Now, we use these trials as a measuring stick.
 Anytime we meet an obstacle, we say, “Look what God brought us through.
 He can bring us through this.”

 Somehow during the most difficult times, we also received the richest blessings.
 We brought the two sweetest boys imaginable into this world, and forged some of the most special friendships we’ve ever known.
 God knows exactly how to encourage our hearts.